Real science behind personalized skincare.

 Your skin is dynamic.

-Skin aging, health, and beauty are changeable by interaction with the environment.
+Skin aging and cosmetic appearance are changeable by interaction with the environment.
 Your skin is the largest organ of your body.
 It not only acts as a barrier to protect the body from toxic chemicals, pathogens, and the sun’s ultraviolet radiation, but it also detects changes in the environment such as temperature and pressure.
 Like all other tissues, skin undergoes degenerative processes during aging from which the healthy appearance can diminish.

 Skin is comprised of several layers.
 The outermost is the visually detectable epidermis consisting of four different types of skin cells.
 Within the cells is our DNA, a genetic substance.
 DNA is transcribed into RNA and RNA guides protein synthesis.
 The proteins are essential for the skin's cellular function and by using these proteins, the cells can regenerate which is crucial for maintaining youthful skin.